automenta/grapevine/README.md

  * receives 'set' events for a given key.  eventname can use EventEmitter2 wildcard

 #### believe(key, handler(peer, value))
- * receives 'set' events for a specific key then call Telepathine.set -- setting any received value in the local key/value state, rather than the default remote storage
+ * receives 'set' events for a specific key then call Telepathine.set -- setting any received value in the local key/value state, in addition to the remote peer's key/value

 #### after(delayMS, callback)
  * execute a callback after a time delay (ms) after a peer has start(), or if it's already start(), execute after a time delay